VoxelForge/VoxelForge/mods/ITEMS/mcl_stairs/API.md

     -- String used for the stair/slab description.
 Stair and slab -- descriptions have the form "<basedesc> Stairs" and "<basedesc> Slab" -- respectively.
-Defaults to the description of the node defined -- `baseitem` if left empty.
+Defaults to the description of the node defined -- `baseitem` if unspecified.

     recipeitem = "",
     -- Item or group used for the crafting recipe.
-Defaults to `baseitem` if -- left empty.
+Defaults to `baseitem` if -- unspecified.
+Set to empty string to make uncraftable.

-    register_craft = true,
-    -- If crafting recipe should be registered.

     extra_groups = {},
     -- Additional groups added to the registered nodes.